In these terms of trade “Company” means Dow Enterprises Ltd, trading as The Outdoor Room Company.

 Any purchases made by the Customer will be deemed to comply with these terms and conditions.

-The Company’s prices are exclusive of Goods and Services Tax unless otherwise stated, and the Customer is required to pay GST in addition to the price.
+The Company’s prices are exclusive of Goods and Services Tax unless otherwise stated.

 A deposit (as detailed in the quotation or as otherwise advised) is payable upon acceptance of the quotation.
 Should a job be cancelled by the client following job confirmation and deposit payment, and where manufacturing has already commenced, part or all of the deposit may be non-refundable to cover costs already incurred.
 Failure to pay a deposit does not constitute non-acceptance of the order but does entitle The Outdoor Room Company not to proceed with the work at its own option.